Assistance for Street Performers

 Empowerment: We work with performers ensure they are aware of their rights, particularly when it comes to interactions with law enforcement.
 We provide pro-bono legal assistance when necessary and appropriate, and serve as a liaison between street performers and law enforcement agencies.

 Advocacy: We work to create opportunities for performers to meet with elected officials and neighborhood leaders so that they can advocate on their own behalf, and ensure that performers are included in any decision making process that could affect their ability to perform.
-In late 2015, we exposed and defeated an attempt by several businesses to permanently end the Royal Street Pedestrian Mall, which would have drastically reduced opportunities for street performers in the French Quarter.
+Since 2015, we have been leading the efforts to protect the Royal Street Pedestrian Mall, which continuously faces institutional neglect and efforts for its permanent removal—which would drastically reduced opportunities for street performers in the French Quarter.